Understanding Autism Levels: A Complete Guide to Level 1, 2, and 3 Autism

 Level 1 Autism: "Requiring Support"

-Level 1 autism was previously referred to as "high-functioning autism" or Asperger's syndrome (though these terms are no longer used in clinical diagnosis).
+Level 1 autism was once called "high-functioning autism" or Asperger's syndrome.
+These terms are no longer used in diagnosis.

 Individuals at this level typically have average or above-average intelligence and can often live independently with some support.